Hopi mythology: Migrations

 Upon their arrival in the Fourth World, the Hopis divided and went on a series of great migrations throughout the land.
 Sometimes they would stop and build a town, then abandon it to continue on with the migration.
 They would leave their symbols behind on the rocks to show that Hopi had been there.
 Long the divided people wandered in groups of families, eventually forming clans named after an event or sign that a particular group received upon its journey.
 These clans would travel for some time as a unified community, but almost inevitably a disagreement would occur, the clan would split and each portion would go its separate way.
 However, as the clans traveled, they would often join together forming large groups, only to have these associations disband, and then be reformed with other clans.
 These alternate periods of harmonious living followed by wickedness, contention, and separation play an important part of the Hopi mythos.
 This pattern seemingly began in the First World and continues even into recent history.

 In the course of their migration, each Hopi clan was to go to the farthest extremity of the land in every direction.
 Far in the north was a land of snow and ice which was called the "Back Door", but this was closed to the Hopi.
 However, the Hopi say that other peoples came through the Back Door into the Fourth World.
 "Back Door" could refer to the Bering land bridge, which connected Asia with North America.
 The Hopi were led on their migrations by various signs, or were helped along by Spider Woman.
 Eventually, the Hopi clans finished their prescribed migrations and were led to their current location in northeastern Arizona.

 Most Hopi traditions have it that they were given their land by Masauwu, the Spirit of Death and Master of the Fourth World.

-Sacred Hopi tablets

-Hopi tradition tells of sacred tablets which were imparted to the Hopi by various deities.
-Like most of Hopi mythology, accounts differ as to when the tablets were given and in precisely what manner.

-Perhaps the most important was said to be in the possession of the Fire Clan, and is related to the return of the Pahana.
-In one version, an elder of the Fire Clan worried that his people would not recognize the Pahana when he returned from the east.
-He therefore etched various designs including a human figure into a stone, and then broke off the section of the stone which included the figure's head.
-This section was given to Pahana and he was told to bring it back with him so that the Hopi would not be deceived by a witch or sorcerer.
-This one is Truth, the stone has an Indian face of black, white and grey with black feathers, and it is not etched but looks more like ink that soaked into the stone.